 When you get paid, do you really understand how your employer calculated your pay?
 Do you wonder why certain numbers appear on your paycheck stub?
 Do you wish you knew how to decipher these strange abbreviations?
 If so, then it's time to learn.

-In this article, we'll go over the most common abbreviations used on your paycheck and explain exactly what they mean.
+You'll find the most common abbreviations used on your paycheck stub and we'll explain exactly what they mean.
 We'll also look at some obscure ones that might even confuse you.

 Why it is important to understand Pay Stub Abbreviations